Quansight-Labs/free-threaded-compatibility/docs/testing.md

 possible thread safety issues by running existing tests on many threads, you will likely need to update the tests to eliminate use of global state.

-Since tests using global state are inherently racey, this means that test failures associated with these tests are also inherently flakey.
+Since tests using global state are inherently racy, this means that test failures associated with these tests are also inherently flaky.
 If you see tests failing intermittently, you should not discount that you are using global state in a test, or even inadvertently using global state in `pytest` itself.